vukics/cppqed/doc/introduction.rst

 **This manual describes C++QED: a framework for simulating open quantum dynamics.**

 It is mainly for developers who wish to extend the framework for their own further purposes.
-For a first introduction and the description of some basic ideas underlying the framework cf. the `tutorial <http://cppqed.sourceforge.net/tutorial/tutorial.html>`_.
+For a first introduction and the description of some basic ideas underlying the framework cf. the :doc:`User Guide <tutorial>`.

 The organization of the framework may be sketched as follows:

 .. image:: figures/organization.png
    :height: 676

-The document is accordingly organized as follows:
+This manual is organized accordingly:

 * In section :ref:`multiarray` we describe the basic organizing concept of the framework, which directly follows from the algebra of composite quantum systems, and entails the need for using C++ template metaprogramming (TMP).
 This section would properly belong to a latter section describing the utility library :ref:`utils <cpputils>`, but due to its importance we put it to the beginning.